-The best overall outlet cover is one that will keep your baby from accessing the socket, but also still allow you to have easy access to the outlet.
-The Rhoost Decoy Outlet Cover does both and is our top pick for the best outlet cover.
+The best overall outlet cover is one that will keep your baby from accessing the socket, but still allows you to have easy access to the outlet.
+The Wappa Baby Outlet Covers do both and they're our top pick for the best outlet cover.

 While no outlet cover is guaranteed to be resistant to your baby’s level of curiosity or determination, many parents comment that these outlet plug covers were the ones that finally solved their baby-proofing dilemma.
-Some families had tried as many as four different brands of outlet covers before finding that the Rhoost Decoy Outlet Covers were the answer.
-For an outlet plug cover that snaps in, blends in, and stays put until you remove it, choose this version from Rhoost.
+Some families said that these outlet covers were hard to remove when they wanted to use the outlet, but they effectively keep out toddlers and babies.
+For an outlet plug cover that snaps in, blends in, and stays put until you remove it, this product is the way to go.

 For the simplest outlet plug covers, choose this set from Dreambaby.

 These clear plastic pieces are a straight-forward way of keeping objects and baby’s fingers from the danger of an electrical outlet.
-The molded plastic fits inside the outlet and prevents access by babies and toddlers.
+The molded plastic fits inside the outlet and prevents little fingers from touching anything dangerous.

 A few users said that the outlet covers were easier for their toddler to remove than other means of outlet protection.
-However, most people found the outlet covers to be sufficiently tight-fitting and to keep baby... from accessing the outlet.
+However, most people found the outlet covers to be sufficiently tight-fitting and it kept their baby from accessing the outlet.